 What we do:

-Safekids Aotearoa designs and implements targeted programmes in collaboration with communities, agencies and corporate partners across New Zealand.
-Programmes cover child injury issues that include:
+Safekids Aotearoa designs and implements targeted information and training programmes in collaboration with communities, agencies and corporate partners across New Zealand.
+Programmes cover the leading child injury causes with the exception of Sudden Unexplained Death of an Infant (SUDI).

 How we work:

-You can ask us a question through our Information Service.
-Our library catalogue is on our website and you can keep up to date with new research and publications by subscribing to our regular e-bulletins.
+You can keep up to date with new research and publications by subscribing to our regular e-bulletins, SafetyLit and Tūmatakahuki.